AndresSantamarina/form-builder/README.md

-# FormBuilder
+# 🧩 FormBuilder

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.3.
+FormBuilder is a web application that allows users to visually create custom forms by dragging and dropping different types of fields, such as text inputs, checkboxes, and more.
+You can also preview the form, edit the fields, and configure their properties.

-## Development server
+## 🚀  Development server

 To start a local development server, run: